 What is Brave Browser?

-Brave or the Brave Browser is the safest, fastest web browser yet –for Mac, Windows, Android, iOS and Linux.
-Brave is a “privacy by default” browser that blocks ads and trackers, out of the box –no need for bloated extensions or add-ons.
+Brave, or the Brave Browser, is the safest, fastest web browser for Mac, Windows, Android, iOS, and Linux.
+Brave is a “privacy by default” browser that blocks ads and trackers out of the box –no need for bloated extensions or add-ons.

 Brave is privacy on the internet; Brave is speed.

 Let me ask you a quick question.
 What Browser are you using right now?
-If it’s not Brave then you should switch immediately because you’re not just losing money; you’re caged.
+If it’s not Brave, you should switch immediately because you’re not just losing money but caged.

-To help you decide quickly, here are 5 reasons why you should switch to Brave Browser today.
+To help you decide quickly, here are five reasons you should switch to Brave Browser today.

 1. Brave Pays You for Your Attention

-You spend so much money on data, get tracked all round and literarily sold to the highest bidder and even a cent of this money is not coming to you.
+You spend so much money on data, get tracked all around, and are literarily sold to the highest bidder; even a cent of this money is not coming to you.

 Turn on the Brave Rewards switch and get paid to view privacy-respecting ads.
 You can even set the number of ads you wish to see per hour or completely turn it off if you don’t want to see any ads.

-For the first time in the world you have a choice on the internet; whether you want to see ads or not and if you decide to see them Brave pays you with its native digital currency –Basic Attention Token ($BAT) –amazing!
+For the first time in the world, you have a choice on the internet, whether you want to see ads or not, and if you decide to see them, Brave pays you with its native digital currency –Basic Attention Token ($BAT) –excellent!

 The Basic Attention Token is a digital token used as a unit of account of human attention in Brave Browser.

-Users of Brave Browser like you get paid in $BAT for choosing to view privacy-respecting ads; content creators get tipped with the $BAT by supportive readers whilst advertisers pay with $BAT to get their ads shown to interested users of the Brave Browser.
+Like you, users of Brave Browser get paid in $BAT for choosing to view privacy-respecting ads; content creators get tipped with the $BAT by supportive readers, while advertisers pay $BAT to get their ads shown to interested users of the Brave Browser.

 The Brave team promises to release more features such as:

-- Users like you to be able to spend $BAT on premium contents, gift cards and many other cool ways of spending your Basic Attention Tokens.
+- Users like you can spend $BAT on premium content, gift cards, and many other cool ways of spending your Basic Attention Tokens.

-- Featuring Brave Ads on some Creator websites will feature, which helps them, earn more ad revenue than existing ad models.
+- Featuring Brave Ads on some Creator websites will help them earn more ad revenue than existing ad models.

 The Basic Attention Token is designed to revolutionize the digital advertising industry by bringing advertisers, content creators, and viewers together and promoting their individual and mutual benefits.

-The main goal is to fairly reward users for their attention, content creators, for their effort, and giving advertisers a better return on investment by paying for ads that are only shown to interested viewers whole more likely to interact with them.
+The main goal is to reward users for their attention fairly, content creators for their effort, and give advertisers a better return on investment by paying for ads that are only shown to interested viewers more likely to interact with them.

 How much can you earn from viewing Brave Ads?

-When you use Brave as your everyday browser, just like me; you can expect to earn up to $5 more or less worth of BAT a month depending on your region and a variety of factors.
+When you use Brave as your everyday Browser, like me, you can earn up to $5 more or less of BAT a month, depending on your region and various factors.

-The Basic Attention Token is one of the the best and highly undervalued cryptocurrencies you can invest in right now.
+The Basic Attention Token is one of the best and most undervalued cryptocurrencies you can invest in now.

 2. Brave Browser is Faster –I mean the fastest!

-Brave loads web pages 3 to 6 times faster because by default ads and trackers that saps your data are disabled.
+Brave loads web pages 3 to 6 times faster because, by default, ads and trackers that sap your data are disabled.

 3. Brave Gives You Back Your Privacy

-Does it bother you that someone, somewhere is literarily watching every single website you visit, knows exactly what you do there, every single time you go there and that’s not all; the browser you are using (NOT Brave) is sending your IP address and location back to the owners who are very happy to sell it to the big data miners for-profit and at your expense?
+Does it bother you that someone, somewhere, is watching every single website you visit and knows precisely what you do there every single time you go there?
+That’s not all; the Browser you are using (NOT Brave) is sending your IP address and location back to the owners, who are happy to sell it to the significant data miners for profit and at your expense.
 Does it bother you?

-Recently, a new study was conducted to find out “What Browsers Say When They Phone Home”.
-The test was carried out on the top six popular browsers: Google Chrome, Mozilla Firefox, Microsoft Edge (Chromium-based), Apple Safari, Brave, and Yandex in order to uncover what these browsers send back to the creators.
+A recent study was conducted to find out “What Browsers Say When They Phone Home.”
+The test was conducted on the top six popular browsers, Google Chrome, Mozilla Firefox, Microsoft Edge (Chromium-based), Apple Safari, Brave, and Yandex, to uncover what these browsers send back to the creators.

-To cut the long story short, the study found that used out of the box, “Brave is by far the most private of the browsers studied” followed by Chrome, Firefox, and Safari.
+To cut a long story short, the study found that used out of the box, “Brave is by far the most private of the browsers studied,” followed by Chrome, Firefox, and Safari.

-Brave is the only web browser that did not use identifiers that allowed tracking of the IP address over time and did not share details of web pages visited to backend servers.
+Brave is the only web browser that did not use identifiers that allowed tracking of the IP address over time and did not share details of web pages visited by backend servers.

 Here’s the full Report.